Should you ever lie on your CV to help you get a job? We reveal all...

-In this article, we'll explore the legal aspects of lying on your CV, what happens if you do lie on your CV and if you want to know how to improve your CV, simple ways to do it so there's no need to forge the truth.
+In this article, we'll explore the legal aspects of lying on your CV, what happens if you do lie on your CV, and how to improve your CV with no need to forge the truth.

 Is it illegal to lie on your CV?